Get notified of page updates

 off

-What is a mutation?
+What is a PMS2 mutation?

-Inherited mutations in the gene cause .
-Other names for include:
+PMS2 is a gene that helps repair damage to your .
+Inherited mutations in the PMS2 gene cause Lynch syndrome.
+Other names for Lynch syndrome include:

 • Hereditary Nonpolyposis Colorectal Cancer ()

-• Muir-Torre syndrome, which refers to a subset of in which people have an increased risk of developing rare skin tumors.
+• Muir-Torre syndrome, which refers to a subset of Lynch syndrome in which people have an increased risk of developing rare skin tumors.

-What can people with a mutation do?
+What can people with a PMS2 mutation do?

-People with a mutation have options for screening, prevention and treatment of .
+People with a PMS2 mutation have options for screening, prevention and treatment of .
 There are expert guidelines and clinical trials that focus on:

 • screening and early detection